 Head to the frozen aisle

-Fresh fruit and veg are great - but if you’re following a tight budget, you can still get your five-a-day in frozen form.
+Fresh fruit and vegetables are great - but if you’re on a tight budget, you can still get your five-a-day in frozen form.
 Also, if you’re getting a week’s worth of food in one go, buying frozen stuff means you'll have less problems with food going off before you can use it.

 Have some meat-free days